tronprotocol/documentation/English_Documentation/TRON_Protocol/TRON_Wallet_RPC-API.md

 17.4 Returns
 AssetIssueList: AssetIssueContract list including detailed information of the tokens.
 17.5 Function
-Query of list of issued tokens by timestamList of issued tokens by timestamp.
+Query list of issued tokens by timestamList of issued tokens by timestamp.
 Display of current nodes for users’ reference.

 ## 18. Get current block
 18.1 Interface statement